Shaienn/http_server/Readme.md

 ### HTTP server

 Simple `HTTP` server which (by default) uses `localhost` on port `8000`.
-Any `HTTP` requests to the server start the job which reads file (/tmp/download_test by default).
+Any `HTTP` request to the server starts reading file (/tmp/download_test by default).
 If job is done during of alowed time slot (5 seconds by default) then the server sends `HTTP` response with the status `200` and some `html` content.
-If job is not done during of time slot then server sends `HTTP` response with the status `503`.
+If file has not been read during of the time slot then server sends `HTTP` response with the status code `503`.
-If job is interrupted due to some other reason then server sends `HTTP` response with the status `500`.
+If reading is interrupted due to some other reason then server sends `HTTP` response with the status `500`.

 #### How to use